giovanniparagliola/mci_clustering/README.md

 # mci_clustering
-This repository contains supplementary materials related to the submited paper "Clustering-based stratification of mild cognitive impairment patients".
+This repository contains additional materials related to the submited paper "Clustering-based stratification of mild cognitive impairment patients".

 ## Contents